anhduc2203/vote_spammer/README.md

 * For the last two days I go to bed with spot 94 in my grasp and wake up with spot 100 sliming its way into my life again
 * I'm extremely happy to say I surpassed my goal by an incredibly large margin (likely due to beyond-poor estimates)

+#### Update 3: Jan 5, 2018
+* I waited until the new year to post this update so that I can include the status of our contestant
+* I was able to setup openvpn with PrivateInternetAccess and get whole new load of IPS
+* The new system was able to push past the soft limit
+* Contestant finished in the top ~80 (vague in order to discourage doxxing)
+* Unfortunately, the organizers did not feel the submission was worthy of the next round

+### Final Thoughts
+* The spammer worked as planned, and I'm super happy with the results
+* We successfully beat 4000+ other contestants!
+* It's still pretty unethical ¯\_(ツ)_/¯